defeat the enemy, strongholds and spiritual warfare

 Financial Basics #8: Tax Benefits of Business Ownership

-Hilary: The biggest tax deduction we have is probably the mortgage interest deduction.
+Hilary: Our biggest tax deduction is probably the mortgage interest deduction.
 If you can own a house with a mortgage, that’s a great tax deduction.

-Those two things, if you can take advantage of them, will do you favors.
+If you can take advantage of those two things, they will do you favors.

 Financial Basics #9: 401Ks and SEPs

-The right one for you depends on your business income, your profits, and your household income.
-If your spouse is making enough money to pay the bills, then you can afford to save almost all of your business income for your future, and that may be appropriate for your financial planning.
+The right one depends on your business, profits, and household income.
+If your spouse is making enough money to pay the bills, then you can save almost all of your business income for your future, which may be appropriate for your financial planning.

 Stef: What would you say to those asking where or how to set these up?